cfoust/cy/docs/src/architecture.md

 A [`Screen`](https://github.com/cfoust/cy/blob/main/pkg/mux/module.go?plain=1#L42) can be thought of, conceptually, as an application to which you can send events (such as user input) and receive any updates it produces (such as changes to the screen's contents).

-The state of a screen (otherwise known as [`tty.State`](https://github.com/cfoust/cy/blob/main/pkg/geom/tty/module.go?plain=1#L9)) is identical to that of a terminal emulator:
+The state of a screen (represented in the `cy` codebase as a [`tty.State`](https://github.com/cfoust/cy/blob/main/pkg/geom/tty/module.go?plain=1#L9)) is identical to that of a terminal emulator:

-- A fixed, two-dimensional buffer of glyphs
+- A two-dimensional buffer of Unicode characters
 - The state of the cursor including its position and style

 A [**pane**](./groups-and-panes.md#panes), described elsewhere, is a good example of a `Screen`.